Skip to Content

 24. Homemade cookies

-Whip up a batch or two of your family’s favorite cookies – chocolate chip, peanut butter, or oatmeal raisin.
-Easy to grab…these won’t last long.
+Whip up a batch or two of your family’s favorite cookies—chocolate chip, peanut butter, or oatmeal raisin.
+Easy to make and just as easy to consume!
+These won’t last more than a day in your pack.

 Dinner Ideas